jadejhagru/book-search-engine/README.md

 ## Contributing

-Izabela Petrovicova
+Jade Jhagru

 ## Questions

-If you have any questions about the repository, contact me directly at i.petrovicova@gmail.com.
-You can find more of my work at https://github.com/izabelacloud.
+If you have any questions about the repository, contact me directly at j.jhgru@outlook.com.
+You can find more of my work at https://github.com/jadejhagru.